Shchvova/WordCounter/README.md

 To ensure the application runs efficently on a system level tests such as stress,performance, security and recovery tests must pass.
 So the entire application end-to-end is tested.

+### System Testing

+To ensure the application runs efficently on a system level tests such as stress,performance, security and recovery tests must pass.
+So the entire application end-to-end is tested.

+### System Testing

+To ensure the application runs efficently on a system level tests such as stress,performance, security and recovery tests must pass.
+So the entire application end-to-end is tested.

 ## Include the time you spent on the entire exercise
 * 9-10 Hours(this includes research and planning)